Micronecta scholtzi

-Micronecta scholtzi is a species of lesser water boatman in the family Corixidae in the order Hemiptera.
+Micronecta scholtzi, the lesser water boatman, is a species of pygmy water boatman in the family Micronectidae.
 It was first described by Franz Xaver Fieber in 1860.
 They are some 2 mm long and are common in freshwater ponds and lakes across Europe, preferring stagnant to moderately moving water.
 In Central Europe, the genus Micronecta is represented by five species, as follows: